-Just to recap, enlightenment (full awakening) is the point at which the Buddha meditated under the bodhi tree, and finally saw the way things really are.
+Enlightenment (full awakening) is the point at which the Buddha meditated under the bodhi tree, and finally saw the way things really are.
 In other words, he realised his answer to his lifelong quest for the truth about life, suffering and the spiritual life.
+He was in 'full bloom' at this point, if we go back to the lotus symbol!
 His answer was that one of the most important things is to meditate in order to develop our personal awareness and awareness of others, so that we naturally begin to live a more skilful life from this greater foundation of awareness.
 'Skilful' in this context, means living a non harming, generous, simple, truthful and mindful life, full of metta ("loving kindness" for all beings).
 He also realised that many of our problems in life are caused by our own actions (karma) and expectations and looking for happiness in the wrong places.
 If we live a skilful life, and meditate to develop our personal awareness, we will live with greater wisdom.
-The

-Buddha taught that we often create our own suffering, through what are called the three traditional 'poisons' of greed, hatred and delusion.
+The Buddha taught that we often create our own suffering, through what are called the three traditional 'poisons' of greed, hatred and delusion.
 The opposites of these are generosity, loving kindness and wisdom.